Goals & Objectives

 Audio intercoms fail to meet Eskenazi’s brand experience.
 It’s impossible to deliver a smile through a box, and worse, the tone of a voice can be misinterpreted, whereas a face-to-face conversation is clear and understood.

 Eskenazi has Parker installed on Federal PARCS equipment.

-In addition to using Parker’s video intercom platform, Eskenazi uses Parker’s 24/7 call center to handle incoming calls.
+Eskenazi uses Parker’s call center to handle incoming calls, with two-way video.
 The team is specially trained to handle calls according to Eskenazi’s brand standards.
 “Our call center team answers every call and assists each guest as though there were on Eskenazi’s staff,” said Scott Gould, Parker’s SVP of Business Development.
 “From the perspective of the visitor, a member of the Eskenazi staff is there to ensure their needs are being met by someone who cares.”

 It’s a branded experienced from start to finish, the parking facility visitor never knows that Parker is assisting.